-McNeil sediment samples were utilized to calculate particle size distribution of instream substrate and corresponding values of geometric mean diameter and fredle index.
-These three measurements have been used by others to calculate STE of salmonids, to (arguably) link stream conditions to land management activities, and to calculate percent fines in potential salmonid redds.
+The McNeil sediment samples were utilized in the TMRW to calculate particle size distribution of instream substrate and corresponding values of geometric mean diameter and fredle index.
+These three measurements were used by others to calculate STE of salmonids, to (arguably) link stream conditions to land management activities, and calculate percent fines in potential salmonid redds.

 The McNeil sediment sampling technique (McNeil and Ahnell 1964) was used on Georgia-Pacific's ownership in the past by company personnel and others (Burns 1972, Valentine and Jameson 1994) to indicate particle size distribution and percentages of fine sediments in streams within the ownership.
-Collection methods follow standardized protocols for McNeil sampling.
+Collection methods followed standardized protocols for McNeil sampling.